Top of the page

 Esophageal varices (say "ee-sof-uh-JEE-ul VAIR-uh-seez") are veins in your esophagus that are bigger than normal.
 Your esophagus is a tube.
 It carries food from your throat to your stomach.

-These veins get big because of extra pressure.
+These veins get big because of pressure in the veins that filter blood from the intestines through the liver.
 This pressure makes the walls of the veins weak.
 Then they can rupture and cause very serious bleeding.

 This problem is usually found in people who have serious liver disease.

 Treatments include medicines and procedures to help lower the pressure in the veins.
 Talk with your doctor about the best treatment for you.

 If you have bleeding from this problem, there is a risk that it will happen again.
 In this case, it's important to go back and follow up with your doctor.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if: